String Connections and Chern-Simons Theory: Abstract

 \section{Abstract}

 We present a finite-dimensional and smooth formulation of string structures on spin bundles.
 It uses trivializations of the Chern-Simons 2-gerbe associated to this bundle.
-Our formulation is particularly suitable to deal with string connections.
-We prove that every string structure admits a string connection and that the possible choices form a contractible space.
-We also provide a new relation between string connections and 3-forms on the base manifold. \showkeywords
+Our formulation is particularly suitable to deal with string connections: it enables us to prove that every string structure admits a string connection and that the possible choices form an affine space.
+Further we discover a new relation between string connections, 3-forms on the base manifold, and degree three differential cohomology.
+We also discuss in detail the relation between our formulation of string connections and the original version of Stolz and Teichner. \showkeywords\begin{flushleft} \textbf{MSC classification}: primary 53C08, secondary 57R56, 57R15.\end{flushleft}

 \tocsection{Introduction}